bronmarshall

 However, the main reason is we’ve been cleaning up after suffering the coldest, frostiest, snowiest June in 34 years!

-Yes, while most of you are baking in 30+ deg C up in the northern hemisphere’s summer, running around in “flip flops”, skimpy tops and summer dress, downunder here in New Zealand I’m bulked up in 6 layers of thermals and woollens!
+Yes, while most of you are baking in 30°C (90°F) up in the northern hemisphere’s summer, running around in "flip flops", skimpy tops and summer dress, downunder here in New Zealand I’m bulked up in 6 layers of thermals and woollens!
 Yet I’m still cold and frost bitten.

 On Sunday night, June 11th we had the first and biggest dump of snow since 1973.
 Some parts of Mainland Canterbury had up to 90cm, which is highly unusual.
 It is also highly unusual to have snow this low, this early in winter - most snow storms arriving around August.